Uncharted: Fight for Fortune

-Uncharted: Fight for Fortune is a 2012 digital collectible card game co-developed by Bend Studio and One Loop Games, and published by Sony Computer Entertainment for the PlayStation Vita.
-A spin-off of the Uncharted series, players engage in turn-based matches using cards themed after characters and elements of the series.
-The original release featured both a single-player campaign and asynchronous multiplayer, but the latter was closed down in 2019 with the Vita's online functions.
+Uncharted: Fight for Fortune is a 2012 digital collectible card video game developed by Bend Studio and One Loop Games and published by Sony Computer Entertainment for the PlayStation Vita.
+A spin-off of Naughty Dog's Uncharted series, players engage in turn-based matches using cards themed after characters and elements of the series.
+Bend Studio has previously contributed to the Uncharted series with Uncharted: Golden Abyss in early 2012.

-The concept was created by Bend Studio after they finished development on Uncharted: Golden Abyss in early 2012 with the aim of breaking new ground for the series.
-They chose to collaborate with One Loop Games, previously noted for their mobile titles, and were overseen by franchise creator Naughty Dog.
 Following release, it was supported by two downloadable content packs featuring cards themed after the second and third Uncharted titles.
 It saw mixed reviews from journalists, who enjoyed its gameplay but saw a lack of content and game balance.
+Online multiplayer services were shut down alongside that of the PlayStation Vita's in 2019.

 Gameplay

 Uncharted: Fight for Fortune is a turn-based digital collectible card game; the aim for players is to reduce an opponent's health to nothing, using cards based on characters, scenes and objects from the Uncharted series.
 During combat, one card attacks an opponent, with any card directly opposite absorbing the attack.
 At the beginning of each round in a match, the player chooses a selection of cards to place in one of five slots.
 The cards have different attack and defence statistics, and buffs to their abilities.
 Cards are divided into three factions; Heroes, Villains, or Mercs.
 Each Faction has an associated points value, drawing from a shared pool of points to play.
 These cards can be buffed with additional treasure cards, which impact their attack and defence values.
 Treasure cards can also be banked or held in the hand for a points bonus.
 In addition to the single-player mode against set antagonists taken from the series, players can engage each other in online asynchronous multiplayer.